Chemical Safety & Regulations Guide for Safe Handling, Compliance, and Risk Control

 • ECHA (European Chemicals Agency)

-• National safety boards and environmental agencies
+• National safety and environmental agencies

 Risk FactorLow RiskMedium RiskHigh Risk